openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 @endsphinxdirective

-3. Run the executable below with specified input media file, the OpenVINO IR for your model, and a target device for performing inference:
+3. After specifying input media file, the OpenVINO IR for your model, and a target device for performing inference, run the executable below:

 @sphinxdirective
 .. tab:: Linux